CS-555-Team-3/CS_555_Team-3/backend/README.md

       ```
       source myenv/bin/activate
       ```
-      If we enter the virtual environment, it shows (env) in the terminal
+      If we enter the virtual environment successfully, it shows (env) in the terminal

-      (Just tye "deactivate" to leave virtual environment when you wanna end the development)
+      (Just type "deactivate" to leave virtual environment when you wanna end the development)

 3. Now we need to install the package.
 All packages are listed in "requirements.txt" file in the backend folder.
       ```